hula0401/GPT2_Reproduce/README.md

 After training:
 '''
-Sample 0 : Hello, I'm a language model, that has been shown in most cases on the web, the language will be the target language of general education.
-But, Sample 1 : Hello, I'm a language model, what is a picture on a computer is an embedded system, is that a computer's input is what's been asked to
+> Hello, I'm a language model, that has been shown in most cases on the web, the language will be the target language of general education.
+But,
+> Hello, I'm a language model, what is a picture on a computer is an embedded system, is that a computer's input is what's been asked to
-Sample 2 : Hello, I'm a language model, and using that model to model complex situations using the same model in three dimensions:
+> Hello, I'm a language model, and using that model to model complex situations using the same model in three dimensions:
 One of the most common examples is
-Sample 3 : Hello, I'm a language model, but you can find the default settings for an interface.
+> Hello, I'm a language model, but you can find the default settings for an interface.
 In a previous tutorial on desktop computer, this is a default-
 '''

 ## improvements